Note: This post contains affiliate links. As always, we only link to products we’ve used and that we think add value to our readers.

 On our recent trip to Ireland, we flew into Dublin on Saturday afternoon and spent two nights in the city before starting our road trip Monday morning.
 Even though our visit to Dublin was brief and we spent most of it in a jet-lagged fog, we thoroughly enjoyed our time in the historic city.

-Here is our list of the best things to do in Dublin:
+Here is our guide to the best things to do in Dublin:

 Explore St. Patrick’s Cathedral